-PUBLIC IMPROVEMENTS.
+NOT IN COMPLIANCE PUBLIC IMPROVEMENTS.
 All public improvements shall be completed by the Developer and approved by the Engineering Department.
 Existing public improvements determined to be unsuitable by the City Engineer shall be removed and replaced.
 (E)

-FIRE ALARM-AUTOMATIC.
-An automatic fire sprinkler monitoring fire alarm system complying with the California Fire Code, NFPA and all applicable codes is required.
-The applicant shall hire a Fire Department approved fire alarm contractor.
-The fire alarm contractor shall submit three (3) sets of detailed plans to the Fire Department for review and approval.
+COMPLIED BY ALARM-AUTOMATIC.
+An automatic COMPLETED FIRF fire sprinkler monitoring fire alarm system complying with the California Fire NOT IN COMPLIANCE Code, NFPA and all applicable codes is required.
+The applicant shall hire a Fire Department approved fire alarm The fire alarm contractor shall submit three (3) contractor. sets of detailed plans to the Fire Department for review and approval.
 The required fees shall be paid at the time of plan submittal.
 [F 62]

-FIRE EXTINGUISHERS.
+COMPLETEDCOMPLIED BYFIRE EXTINGUISHERS.
 Hand portable fire extinguishers are required.
 The location, type, and cabinet design shall be approved by the Fire Department.
 [F88]